-Supplemental Habilitation staffing should only be authorized for temporary medical or behavioral needs that cannot be met as part of the usual residential staffing pattern.
+• Supplemental Habilitation staffing should only be authorized for temporary medical or behavioral needs that cannot be met as part of the usual residential staffing pattern.

-- Supplemental Habilitation must be authorized separately by the AE. - Supplemental Habilitation can be extended beyond 90 days for the following reasons: - Injury or illness that requires a more extended period of staff support than expected but projected to be less than an additional 90 days. - Mental health, behavioral or medical support needs have diminished but not eliminated the need for some additional staff support. - During the initial 90-day period, the person has experienced a change in status such as an injury, illness or an increase in dangerous behaviors or a criminal justice system imposed requirement.

-Acute condition or support need has persisted, is not expected to reduce through the temporary addition of support, and a new SIS has now been requested.
+- It is not allowable for Supplemental Habilitation to be authorized on the same days that Needs Exception Allowance rates for residential services are authorized for an individual - Supplemental Habilitation must be authorized separately by the AE. - Supplemental Habilitation can be extended beyond 90 days for the following reasons: - Injury or illness that requires a more extended period of staff support than expected but projected to be less than an additional 90 days. - Mental health, behavioral or medical support needs have diminished but not eliminated the need for some additional staff support. - During the initial 90-day period, the person has experienced a change in status such as an injury, illness or an increase in dangerous behaviors or a criminal justice system imposed requirement. - Acute condition or support need has persisted, is not expected to reduce through the temporary addition of support, and a new SIS has now been requested.